EXCLUSIVE: Nithya Menen About Her Favourite Role: I Really Liked My Character In OK Kanmani!

 The day I landed here, I watched two films.
 The first one was the Belgian movie, Cleo and the other one was the Iranian movie, It Must Be Heaven, a fabulous movie which I really loved.

-You Wanted To Pursue Cinematography Course At The FTII (Film and Television Institute of India); Did That Happen?
+You wanted to pursue cinematography course at the FTII (Film and Television Institute of India); Did that happen?

 I had applied for the course but couldn't write the entrance exam.
 Back then, I was committed to a movie, which was supposed to be shot in two months but it took a year to get completed.
 Hence, my plans to go to the film school was kind of cut short.